Bakgrunn og aktiviteter

 - (2017) "I am ready and willing to provide the service...though my religion frowns on abortion" Ghanaian midwives mixed attitudes to abortion services: A qualitative study.
 International Journal of Environmental Research and Public Health.

 - (2017) 'Even though a man takes the major role, he has no right to abuse': Future male leaders' views on gender-based violence in Sri Lanka.
 Global health action. vol. 10 (1).

-- (2017) Why do women not adhere to advice on matenral referral in rural Tanzania?
-Narrative of women and their family members.
+- (2017) Why do women not adhere to advice on maternal referral in rural Tanzania?
+Narratives of women and their family members.
 Global health action. vol. 10 (1).